 It may seem surprising at first, but it is often possible to obtain samples from distributions with respect to which it is not possible to compute expectations explicitly.
-We can use the approximation provided by artificial samples in these cases to approximate quantities of interest which we might not be able to approximate adequately by other means.
+Sampling is a different problem from integrating, and one may be soluble while the other is not.
+We can use the approximation provided by artificial samples in these cases to approximate quantities of interest that we might not be able to approximate adequately by other means.

-In some other situations which we will see, we may have to deal with settings in which we have access to a sample whose distribution we don't know; in such settings we can still use the approximation of the distribution provided by the sample itself.
+In some other situations we will see, we may have to deal with settings in which we have access to a sample whose distribution we don't know; in such settings we can still use the approximation of the distribution provided by the sample itself.